-The staff appointed by the PIU will take over all tasks relevant to the environmental assessment.
+The staff appointed by the PIU (environment specialist-1 and social specialist -1) will take over all tasks relevant to the environmental and social assessment.
 The Project Implementation Unit (PIU) working with and on behalf of NEGU will be responsible for the implementation of the proposed monitoring plan.
 Implementation of the mitigation measures presented in the ESMP and monitoring plan during construction will be the responsibility of the Contractor.
 A representative of the PIU and the environmental and social specialists of the supervision consultants will supervise the monitoring of the implementation of the mitigation and monitoring measures during construction.
-Local environmental and social specialists will work with international specialists to address complex issues that may arise and will provide ongoing updates in the form of reports to be submitted to the PIU.
+EPC contractor's environmental and social specialists will work with international specialists (Construction Supervision Consultants) to address complex issues that may arise and will provide ongoing updates in the form of reports to be submitted to the PIU.
 The PIU staff will also be supported by the Supervision Consultants.
 The Consultant team will be required to provide an Environmental Impact Monitoring Specialist and a Social Impact Monitoring Specialist.

-The feasibility study and detailed design have been consulted with the Goskomekologiya, the DEIS has been prepared and submitted for review, and the project is being considered for approval.
-Ongoing engagement with Goskomekologiya will be required during project implementation.
+The feasibility study and detailed design have been consulted with the Goskomekologiya, the DEIS has been prepared and submitted for review, and the sub-project is being considered for approval.
+Ongoing engagement with Goskomekologiya will be required during sub-project implementation.

-Makhalla Committees (local authorities) and Khokimiyats and NGOs will assist in 36efueling36 meetings, also to provide information on affected communities, environmental and social impacts.
+Makhalla Committees and Khokimiyats (local authorities) and NGOs will assist in organising meetings, also to provide information on affected communities, environmental and social impacts.
 A report on the stakeholder engagement process will form an integral part of the internal monitoring report prepared by the PIU.

-The implementation of mitigation measures during the construction phase will be the responsibility of the Contractor in accordance with the project specifications and contractual requirements.
-The environmental specialists and sociologists of the Supervision Consultant will monitor the implementation of the mitigation measures during the construction stage.
+The implementation of mitigation measures during the construction phase will be the responsibility of the Contractor in accordance with the sub-project specifications and contractual requirements.
+The environmental specialists and social specialist of the Supervision Consultant will monitor the implementation of the mitigation measures during the construction stage.

-Screening and assessment of environmental and social impacts indicates that the main environmental and social issues arising during construction are not significant and are reversible and can be significantly reduced by implementing the recommended mitigation measures listed in the ESMP (Table 6).
+Screening and assessment of environmental and social impacts indicates that the main environmental and social issues arising during construction are not significant and are reversible and can be significantly reduced by implementing the recommended mitigation measures listed in the ESMP (Table 9).
 Monitoring and compliance with measures during construction is therefore very important.

 Construction environmental monitoring has a supervisory function, the main purpose of which is to ensure compliance with the ESMP.
-Certain actions in the ESMP that are to be verified are included in the Monitoring Plan (see Table 6).
+Certain actions in the ESMP that are to be verified are included in the Monitoring Plan (see Table 11).
 These include the preparation of plans for all aspects of the work, such as workplace safety plan, waste management plan etc., which must be completed and approved prior to construction.
 Air control, noise control and water quality parameters should also be included.

-The PIU should monitor project development, implementation of the Environmental and Social Management Plan (ESMP), environmental and social monitoring results and report to the WB in a timely manner.
+The PIU should monitor sub-project development, implementation of the Environmental and Social Management Plan (ESMP), environmental and social monitoring results and report to the WB in a timely manner.
 The proposed form is included as Annex 2.